Opening and creating new files

 [:TAG :COMMAND :ARG1 :ARG2 ...] e.g.

 [:editor :lt.objs.editor/no-wrap].
 If a command takes arguments append them after the command e.g.

 [:app :lt.objs.app/set-default-zoom-level 0.8].
 Behaviors that are set by default can be subtracted/removed by prefixing the command with '-' e.g.

 To set the editor theme execute the

-Settings: User behaviors command, find the
+Settings: User behaviors command, type

 Evaluate code inline?